nick-bugxhunter/irgengpt/README.md

 - Displays a detailed list of techniques used by the selected threat actor group as per the MITRE ATT&CK framework.
 - Create custom scenarios based on a selection of ATT&CK techniques.
 - 🆕 Use scenario templates to quickly generate custom scenarios based on common types of cyber incidents.
-- 🆕 AttackGen Assistant - a chat interface for updating and/or asking questions about generated scenarios.
+- 🆕 IRGenGPT Assistant - a chat interface for updating and/or asking questions about generated scenarios.
 - Capture user feedback on the quality of the generated scenarios.
 - Downloadable scenarios in Markdown format.
 - Use the OpenAI API, Azure OpenAI Service, 🆕 Google AI API, Mistral API, or locally hosted Ollama models to generate incident response scenarios.